MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-orientation.md

     > [!TIP]
     > On [!include[pn-hololens](../includes/pn-hololens.md)] 2, you can reach out and select **Duplicate** directly with your finger.
 For more information about how to manipulate holograms in HoloLens 2, see [Authoring and navigating gestures for HoloLens 2](authoring-gestures-HL2.md).

+## Copy and paste a 3D model's position

+You might want to duplicate a 3D model and keep the same position, orientation, and scale for different steps of a guide.
+This is especially useful for fully digital guides for which instructions are placed on top of the holographic version of a machine, that must be present and identical on several steps.

+To replicate the 3D position properties (position, orientation and scale) of a 3D model:

+1. Select the hologram that has the position, orientation, and scale that you want to copy.

+2. Select the **Edit Hologram** (pencil) button.

+    SCREEN SHOT GOES HERE

+3. Select **Copy 3D position** or say **XXX** to use the voice command.
+[See a full list of voice commands that you can use in the HoloLens app](voice-commands.md).

+    SCREEN SHOT GOES HERE

+    > [!TIP]
+    > The 3D position parameters are copied to the Clipboard so you can paste them as many times as you want in the same or a different step or guide.
+The Clipboard is cleared when you close the HoloLens app.

+4. Select the target hologram.

+5. Select the **Edit Hologram** button again, and then select **Paste 3D position** or say **XXX** to use the voice command.

+    SCREEN SHOT GOES HERE

+> [!NOTE]
+> The reference point used by **Copy 3D position** is the pivot point of the object, which might be different from the center of the transparent white-bounding sphere shown for selection and movement purposes.
+This enables you to rapidly reconstruct Computer-aided Design (CAD) assemblies that you import into Dynamics 365 Guides as separate models and that share the same pivot point.
+After importing, position, orient, and scale one of the assembly models, and then copy/paste the 3D position onto the other assembly models to reconstruct the whole CAD assembly very quickly.

 ## Turn off animations